 The pink ribbon has been synonymous with breast cancer for years.
 Nowadays, people rarely think twice when they see pink ribbons, having grown accustomed to the pink ribbon and what it symbolizes. #Pink #ThinkPink

 Breast Cancer Awareness Month, celebrated each year in October since 1985.
 Many other breast cancer awareness initiatives have begun too.
-While the pink ribbon may seem like it’s been in use for just as long, it was actually established only about 20 years ago.
+While the pink ribbon may seem like it’s been in use for just as long, it was actually established around 20 years ago.

 Ribbons have long symbolized something important.
 For decades, yellow ribbons alert others to soldiers at war or hostages that hadn’t yet come home.
 People often tie yellow ribbons around trees at home until their service men and women came home safely.
 During the height of HIV/AIDS activism and awareness, red ribbons symbolize the support for those with that disease.